magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 > NOTE 1: the main `boot` advantage over [`leiningen`][15] build tool
-> it's the ability to use one JVM only by exploiting the JVM
+> is the ability to use one JVM only by exploiting the JVM
 > classloader.
 If you work with an `nrepl` compliant editor, you
 > should be able to connect it to the `nrepl` server launched by the
 > `boot dev` command without launching a new JVM instance.
 I